Axway-API-Management-Plus/apigateway-openlogging-elk/UPDATE.md

 # Start a new Filebeat with the configured ELASTIC_VERSION in your .env file
 docker-compose -f filebeat/docker-compose.filebeat.yml up -d
 ```

-### Elastic Config

-Whether the Elastic configuration has changed is for information only and does not require any steps during the update.
-The required Elasticsearch configuration is built into the API Builder application and Elasticsearch will be updated accordingly if necessary.
-This includes the following components:

-- Index configuration
-- Index templates
-- Index lifecycle policies
-- Transform jobs

-FYI.
-You can find the current configuration here: [elasticsearch_config](https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk/tree/develop/apibuilder4elastic/elasticsearch_config)

 ## Update FAQ